benschwarz/postie/README.md

 Drop in postie then navigate to `/postcode` for full API reference.

-/postcode/states Lists the states available /postcode/state/:name Lists the postcodes available for each state /postcode/suburbs Lists the suburbs available /postcode/suburb/:name Returns the postcode information for said suburb
+* `/postcode/states` Lists the states available
+* `/postcode/state/:name` Lists the postcodes available for each state
+* `/postcode/suburbs` Lists the suburbs available
+* `/postcode/suburb/:name` Returns the postcode information for said suburb

 ### Data source

 Postie data comes from Auspost, I haven't even read the terms of use, thats just how thug I am.
+The database dump is dated 28/04/09

 ## Thanks